 If you are looking for a lower priced alternative or are on a shoestring budget, the HL3 could be the best option for you.
 Grab one here for $189.99

-Hitting the ball straight down the fairway with enough speed is difficult enough as is.
-Being stuck with a driver that doesn’t work for you is even worse.
-With the Mizuno GT 180 driver, you will be able to customize the settings in numerous ways.
+Hitting the ball straight down the fairway as far as possible is difficult enough.
+Having a driver that doesn’t fit your game does not help With the Mizuno GT 180 driver, you should be able to customize the settings in numerous ways to benefit your swing.
 The options are limitless, and the GT180 will grow and change right along with your game.

-The adjustability of the driver itself, along with the stock shaft options, and overall look, feel, and sound makes the GT180 a sound purchase.
+The adjustability of the driver makes the GT180 a good purchase.
 It is a great choice for someone searching for a driver that has a lot of options along with some flare.
+The biggest recommendation is to work with a fitter to dial in your settings!

 How Does the Mizuno GT 180 Rate?